twudat/release/index.md

   <div class="container">
     <h1>FREE-XXX-O-DUS Kodi Adult Addon</h1>
     <img src="https://via.placeholder.com/800x400" alt="Addon Image">
-    <p>Snoddenrop is a Kodi addon that allows you to stream your favorite Nroppy Vids.
-With Snoddenrop, you can easily search for and watch your Nroppy videos.
+    <p>Free-XXX-O-DUS is a Kodi addon that allows you to stream your favorite Nroppy Vids.
+With Free-XXX-O-DUS, you can easily search for and watch your Nroppy videos.
 The addon is regularly updated with new site scrapers, so you'll never run out of things to watch.</p>
     <div class="download">
       <p>Download the addon from here :<a href="repository.free-xxx-o-dus.zip">repository.free-xxx-o-dus.zip</a></p>
       <p>Instructions for download:</p>